akosiorek/akosiorek.github.io/_notes/2022-06-20-masking_repr_learning_vision.markdown

 The above intuition can be formalised as a training objective.
 Imagine a setup where you try to inpaint an image with some parts occluded.
-We can instantiate a masking model, whose job is to make inpainting as difficult as possible.
+To get the mask, we instantiate a masking model whose job is to make inpainting as difficult as possible, subject to some constraints[^mask constraints].
 The result?
 You get masks that seem to hide objects or their parts.
 You also get better representation learning results than with using MAE's masks[^learned_masks_for_mae].

+[^mask constraints]: The constraints are neccessary to prevent the masks from occluding the whole image, but only to make the masks more useful for representation learning.
+Following the balloon example above, we see that the most-difficult-to-inpaint are masks that cover whole objects.
+They aren't pixel-perfect segmentation masks, because the clear outline would be highly informative of the object.
+But blobby-looking masks covering whole objects wouldn't be very useful either, at least not at the beginning of training.
+This is because predicting a fully-occluded object is too difficult a task, that only a very strong model (well-trained, say) may be capable of.

 [^learned_masks_for_mae]: The caveat is that using such learned masks requires feeding the whole image into the encoder.
 This results in a significantly increased computation cost for MAE and might not be practical.